-According to BCBS CEO Brad Wilson, they are predicting that they may be taking on up to 200,000 new enrollees to absorb the pool previously held by Aetna and UHC.
-With that comes a broader risk pool with many more sick individuals than ever before covered by the carrier statewide.
+According to BCBS CEO Brad Wilson, the carrier is predicting that they may be taking on up to 200,000 new enrollees to absorb the pool previously held by Aetna and UHC.
+With that comes a broader risk pool with many more costly individuals than ever before covered by the carrier statewide.

 For North Carolinians, the choice in carrier is almost entirely limited to BCBS for the 2017 plan year, with Cigna covering just five counties in the state.
 Here’s a visual representation provided by Forbes:

-There’s also the three-month grace period in which the individual is free from repercussions when they fail to pay their premium.
+There’s also an allowance for a three-month grace period, in which the individual is free from repercussions when they fail to pay their premium.
 This basically allows for the individual to pay for only 9 out of 12 months of the year’s worth of health insurance premiums, but still utilize their coverage.

-These are all perfectly legal and sensible ways that populations have found the ACA benefitting them, but not ones that ensures that the carriers providing these benefits don’t hemorrhage.
-We are watching this occur as we watch the major carriers pull out of marketplaces nationwide.
+These are both perfectly legal ways that consumers have found the ACA benefitting them, but not ones that ensures that the carriers providing these benefits don’t hemorrhage.
+The impact is apparent as we watch the major carriers pull out of marketplaces nationwide.